Finding and Filtering Safe Drinking Water on Outdoor Adventures

 Some manufacturers claim that any filter can be restored to it’s original flow-rate through backflushing, but in our experience this is not the case.
 We have gone through several Sawyer-brand filters that were extremely clogged and no amount of back-flushing improved the situation.

 Hollow fiber filters will break if frozen.
 This makes them a poor choice for winter hiking.
 When freezing temperatures are a threat but not the norm, for example early or late in the hiking season, we avoid letting our filters freeze by sleeping with them in our sleeping bags overnight.
 If it is still below freezing during the daytime, we hike with the filters in a jacket pocket.
-(We also learned this the hard way by leaving our Sawyer Squeeze outside on a below-freezing night.)
+(We also learned this the hard way by leaving our Sawyer Sawyer Squeeze on a below-freezing night.)

 Filter brands/models

-Left to Right: LifeStraw demo model, Platypus QuickDraw, Sawyer Squeeze
+Left to Right: Lifestraw demo model, Platypus QuickDraw, Sawyer Squeeze

 Recently we discovered Platypus QuickDraw filters, which are new in 2021.
-After testing them for over 1000 miles, we like these a lot!
+After using them for over 4000 miles, we like these a lot!
 They have a higher flow-rate than any other hollow fiber filter we have used, and in contrast to most hollow fiber filters, there is a way to check if they have been broken through freezing or dropping.
 They are also easy to back-flush.
 They include caps on both ends which is convenient for keeping the clean side from getting contaminated and keeping the dirty side from leaking into a sleeping bag on cold nights.

 Sawyer filters, including the Squeeze , Mini , and Micro , are very popular on long-distance trails.
 They are simple and light.
 In our experience the Squeeze is the only Sawyer with an acceptable flow-rate, but even this filter clogs relatively quickly and can be hard to restore to a good flow-rate.
 Sawyers have been around for a long time and are very popular among long-distance hikers!
-(We have tested the Sawyer Squeeze for ∼5,000 miles and the Sawyer Mini for ∼2,650 miles.)
+(We have used the Sawyer Squeeze for ∼5,000 miles and the Sawyer Mini for ∼2,650 miles.)

 Other water purification systems